MohamedElashri/Physics/README.md

 # Physics
-Some physics analysis and tools I'm using in my life
+Some physics analysis and tools I'm using/used in my life

 1-  [GR package](https://github.com/MohamedElashri/Physics/blob/master/GR.nb)